ruuda/blog/posts/building-elm-with-stack.md

 A new version of the package was available, but it failed to build, because Arch currently ships a newer version of GHC than the one Elm requires to build.
-And frankly I did not want to install the GHC and Cabal packages in the first place.
+And frankly I did not want to install the GHC and Cabal packages to build it either.
 A few months ago their Arch maintainer started packaging all Haskell dependencies as individual packages, which causes a large amount of churn during updates, and requires significant additional disk space.